 Pose: Pyramid Pose

-Either keep your hands on your hips, hold opposite elbows behind your back, or come into a reverse prayer position (hands in prayer behind your back).
-Maintain length in your spine as you fold forward over your front leg.
-If your hands are resting on your hips, bring your fingertips to the floor (or blocks) in your fold.
+- Either keep your hands on your hips, hold opposite elbows behind your back, or come into a reverse prayer position

-I know that some of these poses might seem a little intimidating to a new beginner, but I promise you that if you shift your focus deep within and move with your breath at your own pace, you will find great relief by releasing suppressed emotions with yoga.
+Some poses might seem a little intimidating to a new beginner, but if you shift your focus deep within and move with your breath at your own pace, you will find great relief by releasing suppressed emotions with yoga.
 Yoga for emotional release is just one of the mental health treatments offered at Alleviant.
 Contact us at 501.904.4762 to learn more.

 Don’t do it for the perfection of the pose.
 Do it for you.